 Ending your J-1 Program

-IFSS will hold on to your scholar file for three years after the end date of your J-1 program.
-After three years, the file will be destroyed.
+IFSS will keep your scholar file for three years after the end date of your J-1 program.
+After three years, the file will be confidentially destroyed.
 For this reason, please do not rely on IFSS for copies of your immigration documents (DS-2019s, I-94s, visa stamps, etc.).
-Make sure you are keeping your own copies of all immigration documents in a safe place, just in case you may need them in the future.

 Changing Status